 This repo is for dotfiles, utility scripts, and other things in my personal setup.
 Ideally, it includes most of the bits and pieces that make a personal machine usable for me.
-It may occasionally serve as a testbed for things that will eventually become standalone projects, or get cycled into stuff I do for a living.
+It occasionally serves as a testbed for things that become standalone projects, or get cycled into stuff I do for a living.

-I generally use Debian and Debian-like GNU/Linux systems (including Ubuntu), with the xmonad tiling window manager rather than a full desktop environment like Gnome or KDE.
+I generally use Debian and Debian-like GNU/Linux systems (sometimes including Ubuntu), with the xmonad tiling window manager rather than a full desktop environment like Gnome or KDE.
 I usually edit text in Vim, with VimWiki for notes.
-I maintain a blog called p1k3 using wrt.
+I maintain a website called p1k3 using wrt.

 I have a partially-finished book about the command line which may be relevant.

-As of March 2021, this collection is actively maintained, although it doesn't meet the standards of quality, consistency, or documentation you might want from a real software project.
+As of March 2022, this collection is actively maintained, although it doesn't meet the standards of quality, consistency, or documentation you'd want from a real software project.